NeuroTechX/ntx_slack_archive/introductions.md

  >We can talk in the general section about the Field in Australia and see if anyone is interested in starting a chapter over there

+8/1/2017 1:45 PM

+ **slasnista** :

+ >Hi everyone !
+I'm Stanislas, and I am based in Paris, France.
+I am a PhD Candidate in machine learning and my work mainly focuses on processing EEG with deep neural networks.
+I'm looking forward to learning new things about neurotech, brain signal processing and sharing my experience !